 This need for business agility is why we built AvePoint Citizen Services, which you may have read about in The Wall Street Journal and Forbes.
 Built on Microsoft Cloud technology and available to try now through Microsoft’s new AppSource store for cloud-based business applications, Citizen Services enables government agencies have the ability to automate case management and incident reporting.
 The app provisions in seconds and allows you to integrate the Azure Internet of Things (IoT) Suite and Cortana Intelligence Suite alongside Office 365, Dynamics 365, and Power BI to connect industrial data with business processes and analytics.
 We were thrilled to have our app demoed live from the keynote stage, with James Phillips – Microsoft Corporate Vice President, Business Applications, Platform and Intelligence Products – showcasing how Citizen Services helps the public sector achieve digital transformation.

-As the Microsoft Cloud expert, our goal is to continue to deliver innovation built on our legacy of migrating, managing, and protecting data across SharePoint and Office 365 for 15,000 organizations and 5 million cloud users worldwide.
+As the Microsoft Cloud expert, our goal is to continue to deliver innovation built on our legacy of migrating, managing, and protecting data across SharePoint and Office 365 for 15,000 organizations and more than 17,000 customers worldwide.
 As customers continue to look to the Microsoft Cloud for their own digital transformation initiatives, we remain fully dedicated to supporting that transition and evolution every step of the way.